Royce Coleman Dyer: Death

-Dyer became ill while serving in Russia and on December 27, 1918, he was admitted to the 82nd Casualty Clearing Station in Bakharitza suffering from fever.
-The medics there diagnosed his ailment as broncho-pneumonia, then a deadly disease, which he died from three days later, on December 30, 1918.
-Enlisting in 1914 and dying long after World War I had ended, he was one of the first Canadians to volunteer and the last to die.
+Dyer became ill while serving in Russia, and on December 27, 1918, he was admitted to the 82nd Casualty Clearing Station in Bakharitza suffering from fever.
+The medics there diagnosed his ailment as broncho-pneumonia, then a deadly disease, which he died from three days later, on December 30.
+Enlisting in 1914 and dying long after the First World War had ended, he was one of the first Canadians to volunteer and the last to die.
 He is buried at Archangel Allied Cemetery.